The Internet is full of opportunities to make money, and blogging is one of the smartest and most ethical ways available.

-- How to use/install [Topic]
+- How to use/install [topic]

 - Advantages and disadvantages of using [topic]

-- Important Facts about [topic]
+- Important facts about [topic]

-Next, I chose a few related blogs on my topic that had a good amount of traffic.
-I used SEMRUSH to find the keywords those website were using.
-You can use this link to try SEMRUSH completely free for 15 days, which is valued at $150.
+Next, I chose a few related blogs on my topic that had a decent amount of traffic.
+I used SEMRUSH to find the keywords those websites were using.
+You can use this link to try SEMRUSH completely free for 14 days, a value of $150!

-Setting up the Micro niche blog:
+Setting up the micro-niche blog:

-- Theme: SwiftThemes (Plug and play)
+- Theme: SwiftThemes (plug and play)

 - WordPress plugins:

-- WordPress SEO by Yoast for site SEO.
+- WordPress SEO by Yoast for site SEO

-- Akismet for preventing comment spam.
+- Akismet for preventing comment spam

-- Auto post thumbnail for automatic generation of the featured image.
+- Auto Post Thumbnail for automatic generation of the featured image

-- Jetpack by WordPress for multiple purposes including stats in Dashboard.
+- Jetpack by WordPress for multiple purposes, including stats in dashboard

-- No Self pings to stop self-pinging
+- No Self Pings to stop self-pinging!

-- PushPress for faster indexing.
+- PushPress for faster indexing

-- SEO friendly images for image level SEO.
+- SEO friendly images for image level SEO

-- WP Smush.it for image compression.
+- WP Smush.it for image compression

-- WP Super cache for Caching.
+- WP Super cache for caching

 Additional steps that I followed:

-- Took extreme care of content quality and Keyword score.
+- Took extreme care of content quality and keyword score.

-- Submitted sitemap to major search engine.
+- Submitted my sitemap to major search engines.